What is a Sales Funnel, and How Do I Create a Perfect 1?

 2) Gaining their trust:

-Once potential customers come across your offer (for example, through one of the methods mentioned above), they will likely be interested.
-Your job is to convince them that they should trust you and your business with their money, so they need to believe that you are a legitimate company and not try to scam them.
+Once potential customers come across your offer (for example, through one of the methods mentioned above), they will likely be interested in it.
+Your job is to convince them they should trust you and your business with their money, so they need to believe that you are a legitimate company and not try to scam them.

-You can do this by showcasing reviews of other customers who had success with your product or service and making sure the design of your website looks professional rather than shady.
+You can achieve this by showcasing reviews from other customers who have had success with your product or service, and ensuring the design of your website appears professional rather than unprofessional.

 3) Developing a relationship:

-You can do this by offering online/mobile tracking systems where clients can track their orders in real-time after purchase through email updates, etc.
+You can achieve this by offering online/mobile tracking systems that allow clients to track their orders in real-time after purchase, via email updates, for example.

 What is the sales funnel process?